sigi-cli/sigi/README.md

 # Sigi

-Sigi is a stack-based organizing tool.
+Sigi is an organizing tool and no-frills stack database.

 It's primarily intended for you to use as extra memory.
 Use it to organize your tasks, groceries, or the next board games you want to play.